 Q fever is commonly treated with antibiotics and people with mild infections recover quickly.
 If you have chronic Q fever, you may need to take antibiotics for up to 18 months.

-If you are at high risk of getting infected, and you are over 15 years, you can be given a Q fever vaccine to prevent infection.
+If you are at high risk of getting infected, and you are over 15 years, you can undergo assessment / testing and be given a Q fever vaccine to prevent infection.
 Do not drink unpasteurised milk, as this may cause infection.

 If you’re concerned that you’re at risk or if you have Q fever symptoms, see us at Top Health Doctors.

-Please note the consultation, assessment and vaccination related to pre-employment is NOT Medicare rebatable.
+Please note the consultation, assessment and vaccination related to pre-employment is NOT covered by Medicare.

-If it is related to employment, it is ususally tax deductible (please check with your accountant or company).
+If it is related to employment, it is usually tax deductible (please check with your accountant or your company).

 Call us now to find out more, if you think you at risk of getting Q fever, for an assessment and Q fever vaccination.